-Modelled ($W{profile}$) and historical ($W{depletion}$) base cation weathering rates were within the range of recently published data for similar forest sites on podzolised glacial till (Stendahl et al., 2013).
-However, the historical weathering rates at Asa were similar to the lowest historical weathering rate observed by Stendahl et al. (2013) and the historical weathering rates for Flakaliden were similar to their highest rates, at least with regard to Ca and Mg.

-Our first test criterion was the overall weathering rate over 0-50 cm depth in the soil profile.
-A major finding was that W{profile} was higher than $W{\text{depletion}}$ for Na and K. Similarly, high ratios of $W{\text{profile}}/W{\text{depletion}}$ of 4 were found at catchment scale by Augustin et al. (2016).
-At the pedon scale, Stendahl et al. (2013) found $W{profile}/W{depletion}$ ratios of on average 2.7 for 16 Swedish study sites (with average max. and min. ratios of 7.9 and 0.4, respectively); this ratio was larger than the one found for Flakaliden in our study (1.5) and lower than the one found for Asa (5.1).
-Similar to Flakaliden, low ratios have been reported for the Lake Gårdsjön site situated in south-western Sweden (Sverdrup et al., 1998; Stendahl et al., 2013).
-An exception to the general trend of higher steady-state PROFILE weathering rates compared to historical rates calculated by the depletion method, was found for Mg at the Flakaliden site, where $W{depletion}$ was 1.9-fold greater than $W{profile}$ in the upper mineral soil, but only at Flakaliden.
+Modelled (W{profile}) and historical $(W{\text{depletion}})$ base cation weathering rates were within the range of recently published data for similar forest sites on podzolised glacial till (Stendahl et al., 2013).
+However, the historical weathering rates at Asa were similar to the lowest historical weathering rate observed by Stendahl et al. (2013), and the historical weathering rates for Flakaliden were similar to their highest rates, at least with regard to Ca and Mg.
+The overall $W{profile}$ in the $0-50\,\mathrm{cm}$ depth was higher than $W{\mathrm{depletion}}$ for Na and K. Similarly, high ratios of $W{\text{profile}}/W{\text{depletion}}$ were found at the catchment scale by Augustin et al. (2016).
+At the pedon scale, Stendahl et al. (2013) found $W{\text{profile}}/W{\text{depletion}}$ ratios of on average 2.7 for 16 Swedish study sites (with average max. and min. ratios of 7.9 and 0.4, respectively); this ratio was larger than the one found for Flakaliden in our study (1.5) and lower than the one found for Asa (5.1).
+Similar to Flakaliden, low ratios have been reported for the Lake Gårdsjön site situated in southwestern Sweden (Sverdrup et al., 1998; Stendahl et al., 2013).
+An exception to the general trend of higher steady-state PROFILE weathering rates compared to historical rates calculated by the depletion method was found for Mg at the Flakaliden site, where $W{\text{depletion}}$ was 1.9-fold greater than W{profile} in the upper mineral soil, but only at Flakaliden.
 This exception with regard to Mg was also found by Stendahl et al. (2013) for all of their 16 study sites.

-However, the estimated weathering rates are relevant for different temporal scales.
-Several studies have concluded that the average historical weathering rate should generally be higher than the present weathering rate, since soil development involves loss of easily weatherable minerals and ageing of mineral surfaces (Bain et al., 1993; Taylor and Blum, 1995; White et al., 1996).
+The observed discrepancy between W{profile} and $W{\text{depletion}}$ has both conceptual and random origin, where the conceptual origin is due to the different temporal scales.
+In contrast to the observed discrepancies referred to above, several studies have concluded that the average historical weathering rate should generally be higher than the present weathering rate since soil development involves loss of easily weatherable minerals and ageing of mineral surfaces (Bain et al., 1993; Taylor and Blum, 1995; White et al., 1996).
 In a study using the Historic-SAFE model, applied to the Lake Gårdsjön catchment in southwestern Sweden, Sverdrup et al. (1998) predicted a decline in weathering rates due to assumed disappearance of fine particles and loss of minerals.
-Their results suggested an increase in weathering rates from deglaciation 12,000 years B.P. towards a peak at 9000 years B.P., followed by a gradual decrease to below initial levels.
+Their results suggested an increase in weathering rates from deglaciation 12 000 years BP towards a peak at 9000 years BP, followed by a gradual decrease to below initial levels.